Immunization Compliance at IU Northwest

-In accordance with Indiana Code 20-12-71, "Immunization Requirements at the Postsecondary Level," all students who attend Indiana University-Northwest for their first major semester during or after First Semester 1995-96 must provide immunization information to the Office of the Registrar.
+In accordance with Indiana Code 20-12-71, "Immunization Requirements at the Postsecondary Level," all students who attend Indiana University Northwest for their first major semester during or after Fall Semester 2016 must provide immunization information.
 One of the main objectives of this state law is to enable the University to provide a safer and healthier environment for students.

 The law stipulates that "if a student fails to comply . . . by the beginning of the student's second academic term, the postsecondary institution shall prohibit the student from matriculating in the campus of the postsecondary institution, where applicable, until the requirements are met."
 Therefore, students who do not provide the required immunization data will be prevented from registering for the second semester or session following their matriculation semester.

 State of Indiana Official Immunization Records may be available for Indiana residents via self-service through MyVaxIndiana.
 The information provided by MyVaxIndiana is supplied by the Children and Hoosier’s Immunization Registry Program (CHIRP).
 For more information visit the MyVaxIndiana website or contact the following:

 View the most recent updates to Immunization Policy and Requirements

 How to Comply